genepi/cloudflow/README.md

 }
 ```

 In the last step we execute the predefined sum operation.
-It extends the pipeline by a group-by operation and a summarize operation in order to sum up all the values for a certain key (the complete examples is avaialable in `src/cloudflow/examples/WordCount.java`).
+It extends the pipeline by a group-by operation and a summarize operation in order to sum up all the values for a certain key (the complete example is available in `src/cloudflow/examples/WordCount.java`).

 ## BioPipeline